solodev/cloud-documentation/src/infrastructure/clusters/Cluster Overview/index.md

 # Cluster Details

-The Cluster Overview page provides you with the ability to manage your clusters.
-Do it by updating details, and modifying permissions for members
+Cluster Details provides you with the ability to manage your clusters.
+Update detail and modify permissions for members.

 <img src="../../../images/clusteroverview.jpg" alt="clusteroverview" style="width: 100%; display: block"></a>

 !!!Note:
 The specificity of each product is different, therefore the options that are available after opening the cluster card differ.
-Universal options that appear for almost every cluster are **Update**, and **Permissions**.
+Universal options that appear for almost every cluster are **Update** and **Permissions**.
 !!!

 **Name** | **Description**